Merge Subtitles

 About merging subtitles

-This tool can also fix subtitles that are missing dialogue because they wrongly assume that the video has hard-coded subtitles for those parts (if a foreign language is spoken, for example).
-You can merge the missing dialogue into the original subtitle file.
+Another use-case for this tool is fixing subtitles that are missing dialogue because they wrongly assume that the video has hard-coded subtitles for those parts (if a foreign language is spoken, for example).
+To fix this problem you can merge the missing dialogue into the original subtitle file.

 Modes